Zlatan2022/web-automation-suite/README.md

 ---

-For more information or support, please contact the test automation team.
+For more information or support, please contact Ivica.